lukastaegert/sinon-auto-restore/README.md

     When set to false, you should manually call `restore` after each test to remove all stubs.
 Otherwise, this is automatically done during teardown.
 Defaults to `true`.
 * `afterEachHook`:
-    Allows for setting a different function to be called to register the `reset` hook.
+    Allows for setting a different function to be called to register the `restore` hook.
 Otherwise, any function named `afterEach` which is in scope when `onObject` is called is used.